 - 1. PCBs (polychlorinated biphenyls), which are suspected of causing cancer.
 Although the EPA banned the production of PCBs in 1979, it allowed manufacturers to use their remaining inventories of PCB-containing components.
 Consequently, some old refrigerators, freezers and air conditioners still in use have capacitors that contain PCBs.
 If PCBs are released from capacitors, groundwater contamination can occur. - 2.
 Mercury, which is toxic to humans.
 Mercury can enter the body through inhalation, absorption through the skin, or ingestion.
 At high temperatures, mercury vaporizes to form extremely poisonous fumes.
-Freezers and washers may have mercury-containing switches in their lids.

-3. CFCs (chlorofluorocarbons), which cause long-term damage to the earth's ozone layer and may contribute to global warming when released into the atmosphere.
-Old refrigerators and freezers commonly contain CFC refrigerants.
+Freezers and washers may have mercury-containing switches in their lids. - CFCs (chlorofluorocarbons), and hydrochlorofluorocarbons (HCFCs), which cause long-term damage to the earth's ozone layer and may contribute to global climate change.
+Refrigeration appliances commonly contain CFC or HCFC refrigerants.